chingu-voyages/voyage-project-tier3-expensesplitter/README.md

 - Data Persistence

-  - [ ] Implement local storage to save expense group data in the browser
+  - [ ] All expense-related data, including group information, individual expenses, and receipts, is securely stored in a centralized database.
+  - [ ] The database ensures data persistence across user sessions, providing reliable storage and retrieval of all user and expense information.

+- Export Functionality

   - [ ] Add ability to export data (e.g., PDF, Excel or as a chart)